Field definitions

 Dynamic Fields

-Dynamic Fields is a new feature in Platform 8 that automatically shares record field mappings in the DataSource 8 connection handshake.
+Dynamic Fields is a new feature in Platform 8 that automatically shares field definitions in the DataSource 8 connection handshake.

 In recent years, Caplin has recommended the use of generic objects over type 1 records, however there are many adapters that still use type 1 records.